pandas-dev/pandas/doc/source/getting_started/intro_tutorials/09_timeseries.rst

     <div class="d-flex flex-row gs-torefguide">
         <span class="badge badge-info">To user guide</span>

-More information on time series and date functionalities is given in :ref:`timeseries`.
+A full overview on time series is given in the pages on :ref:`time series and date functionality <timeseries>`.

 .. raw:: html